-As of September 30, 2020, the Company had aggregate letters of credit outstanding in the amount of \$10.9 million and future purchase commitments of \$1.3 million for diesel fuel.
-Other than the letters of credit and future purchase commitments described therein, we do not currently have any off-balance sheet arrangements that have, or are reasonably likely to have, a material current or future effect on our financial condition, changes in our financial condition, revenue or expenses, results of operations, liquidity, capital expenditures or capital resources.
+As of September 30, 2021, the Company had aggregate letters of credit outstanding in the amount of \$11.3 million, future purchase commitments of \$0.1 million for diesel fuel and \$2.4 million of minimum royalty payments related to aggregates facilities.
+Other than the letters of credit, future purchase commitments and minimum royalty payments, we do not currently have any off-balance sheet arrangements that have, or are reasonably likely to have, a material current or future effect on our financial condition, changes in our financial condition, revenue or expenses, results of operations, liquidity, capital expenditures or capital resources.
 See Note 18 - Commitments and Contingencies to our consolidated financial statements included elsewhere in this report for additional information.